Did you know that there are ten different types of hair textures? By knowing what kind of texture you have, it can help you:

 4b curls are also known as coiled curls.
 There’s no uniform texture – while some may be more coarse, others may be more fine.
 To properly define 4b curls, the coils usually have a circumference of a ballpoint pen.
 This hair type has issues with moisture-loss, shrinkage, and breakage.
 To best combat these issues, use the LOC method!
 Products that help with defining and stretching the curls such as leave-in conditioners and gels are the best options.

 4c curls are even tighter than 4b curls and often referred to as kinky curls.
 This is simply based on the shape.
 There is no clear pattern to these curls making many different kinks and angles.
 This texture is the most delicate of all curl types meaning it’s very prone to breakage, dryness and shrinkage.
 You can help these curls out with lots and lots of moisture!
 We suggest slighting picking-out your hair, following it up with the LOC method, and then follow with two-strand twisting until done throughout your hair.

-First, we want to repeat: always own your texture!
-The Salon Professional Academy(TSPA), San Jose strives to help women of all hair types have a little more self-love and self-confidence getting out of our chair than when they walked in.
+First we want to repeat: always own your texture!
+The Salon Professional Academy(TSPA), San Jose and its students strive to help women of all hair types to have a little more self-love and self-confidence leaving our chairs than when they walked in.
 If you need help with styling or curling your hair, we would be happy to assist you.
 If you’re already a pro at caring for different types of curly hair and want to make a difference in the beauty world, cosmetology school could be for you!
 Contact us today for more information on our program and get started on the process of reaching your San Jose cosmetologist dream.